babylonhealth/ios-playbook/Cookbook/Proposals/Comments.md

 ## Introduction

 I'd like to extend what our style guide says on comments.
 Right now it says very little and I think that can be improved extended.
-Currently it says:
+Currently, it says:

 > Comments